lightly-io/workshop-sustainable-productivity/workshop-content.md

 Perhaps it's easier to understand if we look at our history as a species.

 ## An evolutionary look at stress
 We're still monkeys, you know.
 The industrial revolution and the digital revolution are super short when looking at them from an evolutionary standpoint.
-Even tough our societys have changed fast, our bodies haven't.
+Even tough our society have changed fast, our bodies haven't.

 And that includes our brains.